MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough_NEW.md

 TODO: Why did we choose this spectrum, which goes from rusty garbage-can lids to immortal disks.
 <!-- END:TODO:RICK -->

+It must be stressed that a client should choose a strategy that works for *somewhere* on the broad spectrum of reliability, because one never knows where one is on that spectrum.
+The service level agreements of cloud storage server vendors are not likely to specify precise bit error rates (nor liability for lost documents).
+And error rates can change in the short term due to environmental glitches, bad disks, and such.

 ## How many copies do you need if ...

-Without auditing and repair, errors will always cause copies to be lost.
-Multiple copies of a documents will reduce the likelihood of permanent loss, but the number of copies needed to forestall loss depends directly on the lifetime of storage sectors.
-With high storage error rates, for instance, sector half-lives less than 10E6 hours, no reasonable number of copies can prevent large numbers of permanent losses.
-Even with sector half-lives in the range of 10E6 hours, ten or more copies are needed to keep likely permanent losses near zero.
-If the storage is much more reliable, with half-life in the range 100E6 or 1000E6 hours, still at least four or five copies are needed to minimize losses.
-Given the uncertainty of storage error rates, particularly across servers and over time, the larger numbers of copies are probably required to protect collection documents.

-Note that all the figures stated here for times and lifetimes are based on arbitrary scales chosen for the simulations.
-The numbers should not be applied literally to your situations or experiences.
-Please see the section on "Simplifying Assumptions" for details on time scales, error rates, storage and document sizes, etc.

 Auditing, even at relatively low rates, changes the picture entirely.
 With a reasonable amount of auditing, five copies of a collection suffice to protect the collection from loss across a very wide range of error rates, starting with sector half-lives greater than 3E6 hours.

-Auditing cycle rates may vary from quarterly (four times per year) to biennial (once every two years).
-Auditing more frequently than annually does not seem to confer much additional protective benefit.
-This depends, of course, on the number of copies of the collection that are placed on independent servers.
-Please consult the tables in the supplementary material for details.

-It is important that, during each audit cycle, every document copy be examined.
-Auditing strategies that examine random subsets of the collection sampled with replacement, are not so effective at protecting the collection.
-For example, a strategy sometimes suggested of auditing a random ten percent of the collection every month, where the random selection is made with replacement, is slightly less effective than a single, total audit once a year.

-It must be stressed that a client should choose a strategy that works for *somewhere* on the broad spectrum of reliability, because one never knows where one is on that spectrum.
-The service level agreements of cloud storage server vendors are not likely to specify precise bit error rates (nor liability for lost documents).
-And error rates can change in the short term due to environmental glitches, bad disks, and such.
 [FIGURE: FIVE COPIES ARE ENOUGH]

 [FIGURE: ANNUAL AUDITING IS ENOUGH]